EPIC-guide/epic-guide.github.io/_first/admin.md

    If you're worried you may not have your visa in time for your start date at EPFL, contact EDIC.
 2. (Lausanne only) [Pre-register](https://www.lausanne.ch/prestations/controle-des-habitants/etudiants-formalite-sejour.html) for a residence permit.
 3. Arrive in Switzerland.
+3. Ensure that your mailbox displays your name.
+Ask your proprietor or rental agency if it doesn't.
 4. (Lausanne only) Wait for a *convocation* to arrive in the mail which will let you schedule an in-person appointment online and tell you what documents to bring.
    This should arrive approximately two weeks after the date you said you will arrive in the pre-registration form.
-5. (non-Lausanne only) Follow the instructions of your commune to announce your arrival (could be by email, by postal mail, or in person) and apply for a residence permit.
+5. (non-Lausanne only) Follow the instructions of your *commune* to announce your arrival (could be by email, by postal mail, or in person) and apply for a residence permit.
 6. When you submit the required paperwork for a permit, also request an *attestation de domicile / déclaration de résidence*.
    This is a temporary document that you can show to banks, rental agencies, etc. to prove that you have started the process for a residence permit even if you don't have it yet.
    You should receive this immediately (if in person) or in a few days (if by mail).